Philadelphia, A Running Commentary

 The Annalist John Watson reflects on the earliest scenes in Philadelphia.

-The early German settlers of Germantown were religious intellectuals, and definitely not farmers.
+The early German settlers of Germantown were religious intellectuals, with a Swiss background and a history of religious martyrdom.

 During the French and Indian War, the Quakers who ruled Pennsylvania were forced to choose between political power and peaceful principles.
 They withdrew from power.